bakerkretzmar/nova-settings-tool/README.md

 ## Usage

 Settings are declared in a `nova-settings-tool.php` config file.
-This file specifies where settings are stored, what the tool's title is in Nova's sidebar, the layout of the settings page, and metadata about the settings themselves.
+This file specifies where settings are stored, what the tool’s title is in Nova’s sidebar, the layout of the settings page, and metadata about the settings themselves.

 A [default config file with some helpful examples](config/nova-settings-tool.php) is included as a starting point:

-Each item in the `settings` array is rendered as an input with a label and help text, similarly to one of Nova's fields.
-Optionally, settings can be grouped into panels to separate them visually.
+Each item in the `settings` array is rendered as an input with a label and help text, similar to one of Nova’s fields.
+Settings can also be grouped into panels, to separate them visually.

-The settings' actual values are stored as JSON at the location specified in the config file—`storage/app/settings.json` by default.
+The settings’ actual values are stored as JSON at the location specified in the config file—`storage/app/settings.json` by default.

 There are currently six available setting types: